litexlang/litex-official-documents/Tutorial/Introduction.md

 Hi, I’m Jiachen Shen, creator of Litex.
 It is so fortunate to receive tremendous help from friends and colleagues throughout this journey of designing, implementing, and growing Litex into a community.
 Without their support, Litex would not have had the chance to succeed.

 I owe special thanks to my friend Zhaoxuan Hong, who built Litex’s powerful toolchains and has supported the project from the very beginning.
 I am also deeply grateful to Siqi Sun, Wei Lin, Peng Sun, Jie Fu, Zeyu Zheng, Huajian Xin, Zijie Qiu, Siqi Guo, Haoyang Shi, Chengyang Zhu, Chenxuan Huang for their invaluable contributions.
 I am certain this list of special thanks will only grow longer in the future.

+Intuitive
+Even a 10-year-old can learn and use Litex easily, because its syntax is almost identical to natural language and they can use their common sense to understand it.
+This is the key to the success of Litex.

+Simple
+Litex reduces the difficulty of formal expression to nearly zero, letting users focus purely on the math itself.
+Python’s improvement in simplicity over C is just like LiTeX’s improvement over Lean — a popular formal language.

+Expressive
+Litex captures the beauty of abstraction, making it easy to express the most general patterns in mathematics.
+This opens endless possibilities for "Big Math", AI, and scientific exploration in other fields.